gds-attic/government-digital-strategy/source/digital/strategy/02-introduction.md

 This strategy contains 14 actions the government will take to become digital by default.
-Digital by default means digital services which are so straightforward and convenient that all those who can use digital services will choose to do so, while those who can’t are not excluded.
+Digital by default means digital services that are so straightforward and convenient that all those who can use digital services will choose to do so, while those who can’t are not excluded.